eclipse-ibeji/ibeji/docs/tutorials/in_vehicle_model/README.md

 ]
 ```

-This introduces two signals to our HVAC system: ambient air temperature and air conditioning status.
+This introduces two signals to our HVAC system: *ambient air temperature* and *is air conditioning active*.
 Both signals have `@id` values starting with `dtmi:sdv:HVAC`, signifying they belong to the sdv domain and HVAC interface.

 Please see [Property](https://azure.github.io/opendigitaltwins-dtdl/DTDL/v3/DTDL.v3#property) for more information on the property type and the descriptions of each field.
 Similar to the DTDL interface type, Ibeji mandates the description field.
 Despite DTDL v3 spec considering the `@id` field for properties as optional, Ibeji requires it.
 This helps in referring to your DTDL fragments in the code.